porlowska/career-keys/README.md

 User Story: As a job seeker, I need a centralized platform to access job listings from various sources, extract key skills & requirements from job descriptions and access a smooth user friendly interface across all devices to streamline my job search process maximising efficiency.

-URL of deployed app:  https://github.com/porlowska/REPLACE HERE
+URL of deployed app:  [Deployed URL](https://career-keys.netlify.app/)

 ## Features